United States embargo against Nicaragua

 The United States embargo against Nicaragua was declared by then-U.S. President Ronald Reagan on May 1, 1985, and prohibited all trade between the U.S. and Nicaragua.
-In a strategy similar to the embargo against Cuba, it was intended to undermine the Sandinista government which came to power in 1979.
-Returned in 2018.
+In a strategy similar to the embargo against Cuba, it was intended to undermine the Sandinista government which came to power in 1979 and was imposed again in 2018.

 Embargo

 The embargo both forbade American products from entering Nicaragua (with exceptions for medicine and other humanitarian goods) and Nicaraguan products from entering the United States.
 It further banned all Nicaraguan ships from landing in any U.S. port or planes from landing on U.S. soil.

 Ronald Reagan, on the day he declared the embargo, stated: "I, Ronald Reagan, President of the United States of America, find that the policies and actions of the Government of Nicaragua constitute an unusual and extraordinary threat to the national security and foreign policy of the United States and hereby declare a national emergency to deal with that threat."
 Reagan made four demands against Nicaragua during his embargo announcement: